 Chestnuts season is finally here!
 This wonderful nutty and starchy ingredient is not only the secret to my delicious Marrons Glaces and a very fond memory of Christmas treats, but also very versatile, and savoury chestnuts recipes are actually great.

-Without further ado, here are some of my top savoury chestnuts recipes.
+Without further ado, here are some of my favourite savoury chestnuts recipes.

 Autumn Chestnut Salad:

-This great chestnut savoury recipe comes from the BBC Good Food archive, and it could not be more delicious.
-It only requires a few ingredients, but they are all the right ones.
-It’s perfect for this time of year: crusty bread, beetroots, chestnuts, salad leaves of your choice, apples and ham.
+This great recipe comes from the BBC Good Food archive, and it couldn't be more delicious.
+It only requires a few ingredients, and they are all the right ones.
+It's perfect for this time of year: crusty bread, beetroots, chestnuts, salad leaves of your choice, apples and ham.

-- Toss the cubed or torn bread with some olive oil and roast in the oven to make homemade croutons, and fry briefly the ham in a pan until crisp.
+- Toss the cubed or torn bread with some olive oil and roast in the oven to make homemade croutons, and fry the cubed ham (or pancetta, or bacon, or leave the meat out entirely) briefly in a pan until crisp.